7 Common Myths About Psychosexual Evaluations, And the Truth Behind Each One

 Myth #7: The Evaluation Report Only Contains Negative Information

-Many people expect the report to be read as a list of deficits and risks.
-A professionally conducted psychosexual evaluation is more balanced than that.
+Many people expect the final report to read like a list of deficits.
+A professionally written psychosexual evaluation report offers far more balance than that.

-Evaluators identify both risk factors and protective factors.
-Protective factors may include a stable support network, voluntary engagement in treatment, demonstrated accountability, insight into past behavior, or other elements that meaningfully reduce risk.
+Evaluators document both risk factors and protective factors: a stable support network, voluntary engagement in treatment, demonstrated accountability, insight into past behavior.
+These elements meaningfully reduce risk, and courts pay attention to them.
+A strong report presents an evidence based analysis of the whole person, not just the worst chapter of their story.

-When conducted by a qualified forensic mental health professional, a psychosexual evaluation provides courts, attorneys, treatment providers, and probation departments with structured, objective clinical insight.
-That insight shapes decisions about supervision, treatment, and legal outcomes.
+For courts, attorneys, treatment providers, and probation departments, a well conducted evaluation provides the structured, objective clinical insight that shapes decisions about supervision, treatment, and legal outcomes.
+Everyone benefits when the clinician does the assessment right.

 Psychosexual Evaluations in Virginia